ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 * `:wq`: save and quit file
 * `:!q`: quit file without saving any changes

-Mouse support
+#### Mouse support

-When enabled one can position the cursor anywhere with the mouse as well as resize split windows, and switch the scope from one window split to another.
+When enabled, one can position the cursor anywhere with the mouse as well as resize split windows, and switch the scope from one window split to another.

 * `:set mouse=n`  # Enables mouse support, also try a option
 * `:set mouse-=n` # Disables mouse support

 To enable mouse support by default, add `set mouse=n` to Nvim’s config file located in a user’s home under `~/.config/nvim/init.vim`.

-Moving round
+#### Moving round

 * `arrow_keys`: Move cursor in the text
 * `Fn Up/Down`: faster scrolling via paging.